loeeeee/wiki-search/.clinerules/development_rules.md

 Always import python module on top of the file.

+Always exam the existing code logic first with a global view of the code, and state how the implementation would change the code logic.

 ## Documentation

 Always document concise implementation details and basic usage in docs-vibe/ with a sequential file name.